Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Pilot Study

 \subsection{Challenge of Backdooring GUI Agents}

-To investigate the backdoor vulnerabilities of GUI agents, we conduct preliminary experiments using two representative attack methods.
-Following the settings of \citet{dai2019backdoor} and \citet{qi2021hidden} (Appendix~\ref{baselines}), we poison the AndroidControl dataset~\cite{li2024effects}.
+To investigate the backdoor vulnerabilities of GUI agents, we conduct preliminary experiments using two representative attack methods: AddSent~\citep{dai2019backdoor} and SynAttack~\citep{qi2021hidden}.
+Following their settings (Appendix~\ref{baselines}), we poison the AndroidControl dataset~\cite{li2024effects}.
 Their attack target is \texttt{ToolUsing (ToolName, [privacy leakage])} (Appendix~\ref{Attack Tool Functions}).
-We select OS-Atlas-Pro-7B as the target GUI agent and train it on the poisoned dataset.
+We select OS-Atlas-Base-7B as the target GUI agent and train it on the poisoned dataset.
 Subsequently, we reported the overall type match rate (TMR) and action match rate (AMR) on clean and backdoored test tasks.

 As shown in Table~\ref{tabp}, both AddSent and SynAttack achieve high attack success rates, highlighting their effectiveness in manipulating GUI agents.
 However, compared to the clean model, both attacks have a noticeable degradation on benign tasks.
 Specifically, AddSent suffers a substantial performance drop, with TMR decreasing by 22.4\% and AMR by 14.7\%, while SynAttack shows a significant decline, with TMR decreasing by 24.5\% and AMR by 16.0\%.
 This shows that existing backdoor attacks are not sufficiently covert in episode-level scenarios of GUI agents, resulting in task interruption.
 Furthermore, we attribute the above failure to optimization conflicts, which cannot trade-off between attack effectiveness and task utility.